eHtmlu/advanced-settings/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Get advanced settings and change all you imagine that are not provided by WordPress.
+Adds settings that you might expect to find in the WordPress core.

 == Description ==